 We love bread with kalonji seeds (also called nigella).
 Hence our favourite of many possible versions of naan is to sprinkle on the black seeds and roll them into the dough with a rolling pin.
 Pressing them in with my fingers did not work nearly so well.

 I served this naan bread with a savoury lentil salad (a la Serious Eats), but it would also pair extremely well with Mango Chicken Curry.
 After enjoying fresh naan for lunch twice this week, I think it might need to make more regular appearances.
 It certainly disappears quickly!

-Recipe for Dairy Free Naan Bread
+Dairy Free Naan Bread

 - 3 cups flour (I used 1 cup whole wheat + 2 cups unbleached flour)

 - 3 tablespoons dairy free milk (such as almond milk)

 - 1 to 2 teaspoons lemon juice, optional

 - 1/2 to 1 cup water